-Exhaustion of rights is a highly charged subject and Brexit has stirred up the old arguments again.
+Exhaustion is a highly charged subject and Brexit has stirred up the old arguments again.
 The question has been what principle of exhaustion should apply post Brexit?
 Should there be:

-The draft SI is silent on the issue of parallel trade into the UK from third countries.
+The SI is silent on the issue of parallel trade into the UK from third countries.
 However, it is obvious that the existing regime is intended to continue.
-The differences in the rules governing patents and those IP rights which have been harmonised by the EU will therefore be maintained post Brexit.
+The differences in the rules governing patents and those IP rights which have been harmonised by the EU will therefore be maintained after the transition period.

 Harmonised IP rights - A bit of history on exhaustion